 For more information, see FTC’s:

-Notice: The NIST Standards Information Center makes every effort to provide accurate and complete information; various data such as names, telephone numbers, links to websites, etc., may change over time.
-The NIST Standards Information Center provides this information “AS-IS."
-NIST makes NO WARRANTY OF ANY TYPE, including NO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-NIST makes no warranties or representations as to the correctness, accuracy, completeness, or reliability of this information.
-As a condition of using the information, you explicitly release NIST and the Standards Information Center from any and all liabilities for any damage of any type that may result from errors or omissions in the information.
-Some of the resources referenced point to information created and maintained by other organizations.
-The NIST Standards Information Center does not control and cannot guarantee the relevance, timeliness, or accuracy of these materials.
+The NIST Standards Information Center makes every effort to provide accurate and complete information.
+Various data such as names, telephone numbers, links to websites, etc. may change prior to updating.
+We welcome suggestions on how to improve this FAQ and correct errors.
+The Standards Information Center provides this information “AS-IS.”
+NIST and the Standards Information Center make NO WARRANTY OF ANY TYPE, including NO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+NIST makes no warranties or representations as to the correctness, accuracy, completeness, or reliability of the information.
+As a condition of using the FAQs, you explicitly release NIST/Standards Information Center from any and all liabilities for any damage of any type that may result from errors or omissions in the FAQ or other data.
+Some of the documents referenced point to information created and maintained by other organizations.
+The Standards Information Center does not control and cannot guarantee the relevance, timeliness, or accuracy of these materials.